My mom called me last week. Frustrated. Nearly crying.

 Cut vs Copy

-"Cut" removes the text after copying it.
-Useful when moving text from one place to another instead of duplicating it.
+"Cut" copies the text and then deletes it. helpful when transferring text from one location to another rather than copying it.

 Clipboard History Apps

-Your phone's default clipboard only remembers the last thing you copied.
-Want to access previously copied items?
+Your phone’s standard clipboard only retains the last thing you copied.
+Need to retrieve older copied content?

 Install a clipboard manager:

 I use Gboard.
-It remembers my last 10-20 copied items.
+It keeps track of my past 10-20 copied items.
 Super helpful.

 Copy and Paste Between Devices (iPhone/Mac, Android/Windows)